johnnydebris/es-htmlform/README.md

   [Serde](https://docs.rs/serde/)'s `Serialize` trait.

 *HTML generation functionality is not directly provided*, as users will always want to render their HTML in a specific manner.
-Instead, the HtmlForm implements [Serde](https://docs.rs/serde/)'s `Serialize` trait so it can easily be converted to JSON for client-side rendering or to use as datastructure for templating languages like
+Instead, `HtmlForm` implements [Serde](https://docs.rs/serde/)'s `Serialize` trait so it can easily be converted to JSON for client-side rendering or to use as datastructure for templating languages like